davidomid/SourceMapSecurity/README.md

 ## Prerequisites
 - Your source maps must be external files.
 This middleware does not help you if you're using inline source maps.
 - The source map file extensions must end in ".map" (i.e. .js.min.map, .css.min.map, etc.).
-- (optional) Generate source maps which contain the contents of the original source files, instead of just listing the file names of the source files and deploying those too.
+- (optional) Generate source maps which contain the contents of the original source files, instead of just listing the file paths of the source files and deploying those too.
+This middleware only protects your source map file, therefore it is highly recommended that you do not deploy your source files separately at all.

 ## Installation
 - SourceMapSecurity.Core is available as a [NuGet package](https://www.nuget.org/packages/SourceMapSecurity.Core) from nuget.org.